brechtbilliet/brechtbilliet.github.io/_posts/2022-09-11-complex-angular-forms-with-validation.md

 To get access to the element that is projected in the content, we can create an `[formInput]` directive which is applied on every of those elements.
 Later on we can use `@ContentChildren(FormInputDirective)` to get that reference.

-The implementation of the `[formInput]` directive is straightforward, like we mentioned before: It's just the glue that gives access:
+The implementation of the `[formInput]` directive doesn't hold logic, like we mentioned before: It's just the glue that gives access:

 ```typescript
 @Directive({